azurebigcompute/BigComputeLabs/CycleCloud-vFXT-EDA/README.md

 See that the `default` spec runs on the execute nodes for setting up the runtime environment, and the `install` spec runs on the master node to install the app in a shared location (the vFXT cluster).

+Note that it can take some time to install the Xcelium tools.
+Track it's progress in the cluster-init log:

+    tail -f /opt/cycle/jetpack/logs/cluster-init/xcelium/install/scripts/050.install.sh.out